irecsys/CARSKit/README.md

 ### Release Notes
 ------------------
 **2016/05/04, Version 0.3.0**
-* **What's New**:
- - BugFix in some algorithms
+* BugFix in some algorithms
- - Add two contextual filtering algorithms: DCR and DCW (may support multi-threading in future)
- - Update corresponding JavaDoc and JAR library
+* Add two contextual filtering algorithms: DCR and DCW (may support multi-threading in future) *Update corresponding JavaDoc and JAR library

 **2016/04/18, Version 0.2.4**
-* **What's New**:
- - BugFix in Tensor Factorization
+* BugFix in Tensor Factorization
- - Add a contextual PreFiltering algorithm: SPF (Semantic PreFiltering)
+* Add a contextual PreFiltering algorithm: SPF (Semantic PreFiltering)
- - Update corresponding JavaDoc and JAR library
+* Update corresponding JavaDoc and JAR library
- - Change the evaluation process when you set a rating threshold for TopN recommendation
+* Change the evaluation process when you set a rating threshold for TopN recommendation

 **2015/11/09, Version 0.2.0**
-* **What's New**:
- - add Tensor Factorization (CPTF) into CARSKit
+* add Tensor Factorization (CPTF) into CARSKit
- - update API documents and the configuration file setting.conf
+* update API documents and the configuration file setting.conf
- - release user's guide, "A User's Guide to CARSKit"
+* release user's guide, "A User's Guide to CARSKit"
- - optimize the coding
+* optimize the coding

 **2015/09/25, Version 0.1.0 (Initial Release)**